 If you are one of them who doesn’t follow the stock market or stock trading much, GameStop is the name that could be heard in the past week.
 If you are keeping an eye on the news, you may have heard about Gamestop and how its stock price rose?

 GameStop is a gaming company that specializes in the trading of game and game devices.
-So how did a struggling company with an old fashioned business model suddenly become the hot topic about stocks?
+So how did a struggling company with an old-fashioned business model suddenly become a hot topic about stocks?

 The primary reason behind the sudden shine of GameStop is r/wallstreetbets, a subreddit on an internet forum called Reddit who was responsible to raise the stock price by 1700 per cent.

 Swastika explains how GameStop is grabbing all the attention of all the investors.

 GameStop is a brick and mortar company, specializing in trading of games and game devices.
 Before making a high buzz on everyone’s Tweet feeds, over the last few days, GameStop has had a poor record since 2017.

 Furthermore, the retailer company also has hit the news for all the wrong reasons.
 In 2017, it came into limelight because of its Circle of Life policy.
 Circle of Life is a rating system that GameStop uses to convince customers to buy games, trade old ones and ensure that the money that customers get back goes towards buying more pre-owned games.